 Moving up to the next grade in winter climbing can feel like a daunting prospect.
-Much of the time the barrier is in the mind, but there are some specific practical steps you can take to reach the next level.
+Much of the time the barrier is in the mind, but there are some specific practical steps you can take.

 As winter climbing gets harder, placing gear also gets harder.
 Practice getting used to placing protection on harder climbs in more difficult positions when you’re climbing at your current grade.
 You can do this by placing protection in tricky places: just try to stop on the steeper, harder sections and place some gear.
 Don’t power through the crux; stop halfway through it instead and place an ice screw or a nut.
 This will give you practice in placing protection in more difficult places, which is what it will feel like on harder climbs.
 Make sure you are relaxed and slick at placing the protection.
 If it does not work you can just carry on climbing like you would have done anyway.